 Each Walddie tree is selected for symmetrical shape, evenly-spaced branches, and bright color.
 Once the tree arrives, Walddie suggests that you cut another inch from the bottom of the trunk to allow the tree to absorb the maximum amount of water and retain its freshness through the holiday season.

-Walddie's delivery areas include Boston, New York City, Westchester, and Southern Connecticut, parts of Long Island, Washington, D.C., Baltimore, and Philadelphia.
+Walddie's delivery areas include Boston, New York City, Westchester, and Southern Connecticut, parts of Long Island, the Hamptons (excluding Montauk), Washington, D.C., Baltimore, and Philadelphia.
 Use your zip code to check and see if delivery is available from a farm near you—traditionally, pre-sale begins around Halloween.

 Pricing varies based on your location and which farm you decide to order from.